 Fortunately, there are some movements that help build up the muscles and connective tissues that age typically wears down.

-Rowing exercises can be more complex than they look and are often done incorrectly by inexperienced.
-The youngest and oldest people in the gym seem to struggle the most with a key part of the exercise: controlling the movement of their shoulder blades.
-Your goal, Somerset says, is to pull your shoulder blades together in the middle of your back on each repetition and then let them slide forward as you extend your arms to release the weight.
+Your goal, Somerset says, is to pull your shoulder blades together in the middle of your back on each repetition and then let them slide forward as you extend your arms to release the tension.
 What you must avoid: letting your shoulders rise up toward your neck.
-Get more pointers with this beginner’s guide to the seated row.

 2. Band Pull Apart

 Like the row, the basic movement is simple, but the trick is in your shoulder blades.
 You want to keep your shoulders down and back, and you want to squeeze your shoulder blades together to pull the band apart.
 It may help to perform this exercise in front of a mirror so you can check your form.